Letter from Mr. Nelson

 Order a yearbook online!

 Our yearbook is a full color celebration of everything that makes Small special; it's a great fun way to preserve all your student's fond memories of Small.
-The price is now $40.
+The book is $35 before the holidays.
+The price goes up to $40 in January.
 Get your yearbook today!

 If you have any yearbook questions, please email Mr. Shoptaw at firstname.lastname@example.org.